OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 When you click on the green icon with the pen, a new screen opens with the statement "As the investigator or designated member of the investigator's staff, I confirm that the electronic case report forms for this subject are a full, accurate, and complete record of the observations recorded.
 I intend for this electronic signature to be the legally binding equivalent of my written signature."

-For this electronic signature to be valid, you must supply your username plus your OpenClinica-password.
+For this electronic signature to be valid, you must supply your username plus your LibreClinica-password.
 This must be repeated for very subject that you sign.

 After signing the subject, the icons of the all the Events change to the green "Signed"-icon; the icons of the CRFs will stay the same, "Completed".